Villa Gregoriana: History

 Since ancient times, the river formed a wide curve around the acropolis, after which it fell from a limestone spur onto the plain below.
 The river formed originally four falls, now reduced to two.
 The site had a strategical importance since it commanded the transumanza path from Abruzzo along the path which later become the Via Valeria.
 The Romans built hydraulic artifacts there, 12 of which are known by findings today.

 It had fallen into ruin by the end of the 20th century, but was reopened to the public in 2005 thanks to a major landscape recovery project orchestrated by Fondo Ambiente Italiano (FAI), the National Trust of Italy.

-The Site

-Villa Gregoriana consists mainly of thick woodlands with paths that lead to the caves of Neptune and the Sirens, which form part of a series of gorges and cascades, and to the Great Waterfall.